 - 1. Go to Configure > Sites and select a site. - 2.
 Select Device Groups. - 3.
-Next to the Profile field, select - Select Advanced. - A single mesh point is supported on multiple radios for a single AP.
+Next to the Profile field, select - 4.
+Select Advanced. - A single mesh point is supported on multiple radios for a single AP.
 You can use different channels for each hop of a multiple hop mesh network.
 This can improve air time utilization and possibly increase throughput.
-However, multiple hops do not improve latency, so a best practice is to keep the number of hops less than two. - The AP4000 6 GHz radio is supported in a mesh network. - Radio settings for the root-AP and non-root APs must match. - When you add or remove a mesh point from a radio, the AP will reboot. - Dual-band support is available with Mesh Point.
+However, multiple hops do not improve latency, so a best practice is to keep the number of hops less than two. - Radio settings for the root-AP and non-root APs must match. - When you add or remove a mesh point from a radio, the AP will reboot. - Dual-band support is available with Mesh Point.
 When one radio is configured for Mesh Point, both radios can provide service. - The recommended Poll Timeout setting for non-root APs is 60 seconds. - Transparent Bridge To configure a Transparent Bridge, from the GE2 Port Function field select Bridge.